blackgirlbytes/clock-codespace-workshop/README.md

 The site is live here: https://blackgirlbytes.github.io/clock-codespace-workshop/

 ## Who can use it?
 Anyone can use it or tweak it.
-It is under an MIT license.
+It is under an https://github.com/blackgirlbytes/clock-codespace-workshop/blob/main/LICENSE.

 ## Resources and links